harshagr0110/AI-CODING-ARENA/README.md

 - **Real-time Multiplayer Rooms**: Join, create, or enter rooms for live coding battles
 - **AI-Generated Problems**: Every game features a unique, automatically generated coding challenge (Google Gemini)
 - **Instant Feedback**: Submissions are evaluated by AI for correctness, efficiency, and style
-- **Live Leaderboards**: See your rank and points update in real time
 - **Game Timer**: Each game has a countdown; the first correct solution wins, or the game ends when time runs out
 - **Simple Points System**: Winner gets +5, all others get -5
 - **Minimalist UI**: No unnecessary badges, win rates, or AI points—just code, compete, and win